popgenmethods/smcpp/README.rst

     $ smc++ estimate <mutation rate> <data file> [<data file> ...]

-*Please note that, in contrast to earlier versions, the recommended way to estimate size history is now via the twostep_ command*.
+*Please note that, in contrast to earlier versions, the recommended way to estimate size history is now via the cv_ command*.

 Required arguments
 ^^^^^^^^^^^^^^^^^^